nicolamahon/OralCareForTheElderly/README.md

 Some of the things we learned on this project include:
 - dealing with merge conflicts both in Android VCS and using the Git Shell
 - how to hack the developer settings on our Android devices
-- how to connect a database to an app
+- how to connect a database to an app using PHP within java
 - how to use Android Studio to design and build an app
 - implementing different Layout Views to optimise the UI of the app
+- how to combine xml files and java files for more functionality
+- how to interact with differant API's to improve our app e.g MapBox
 - how to hack together ideas/solutions using various resources like YoutTube tutorials, StackOverflow and other internet sources.

 <b>THINGS WE ARE PROUD OF</b><br>